apache/mxnet/docs/faq/env_var.md

   - Flag to enable or disable MKLDNN accelerator.
 On by default.
   - Only applies to mxnet that has been compiled with MKLDNN (```pip install mxnet-mkl``` or built from source with ```USE_MKLDNN=1```)

-* MXNET_MKLDNN_CACHE_SIZE
+* MXNET_MKLDNN_CACHE_NUM
   - Values: Int ```(default=-1)```
-  - Flag to set MKLDNN cache size.
+  - Flag to set num of elements that MKLDNN cache can hold.
 Default is -1 which means cache size is unbounded.
 Should only be set if your model has variable input shapes, as cache size may grow unbounded.
 The number represents the number of items in the cache and is proportional to the number of layers that use MKLDNN and different input shape.

 * MXNET_ENFORCE_DETERMINISM
   - Values: 0(false) or 1(true) ```(default=0)```